 Habitat for Humanity

 Habitat for Humanity is a national organization that seeks to bring people together to build and rebuild homes and communities while catalyzing new pathways to safe, decent, affordable housing.
 Their ultimate vision is to create a greater Charlottesville community where everyone can find a decent place to live.
-Book Baskets supplies books that are offered to children whose parents are attending training sessions designed to help homebuyers in the process of building homes.
-Each child can choose two books to take home at each of these quarterly meetings.
+Book Baskets supplies books for children of all ages who are waiting for their parents attending training classes.
+New books are given out several times each year.

 Health Department: Nurses